zumo64/elastic-jmeter/README.rst

 * if ingestion enabled :
-JMeter will iterate the files in ./input and send the bulk queries at specified throughput
+JMeter will iterate the files in ./input (for ever) and send the bulk queries at specified throughput

 * if scroll enabled :
-JMeter will iterate the scroll CSV  and send scroll queries at specified throughput
+JMeter will iterate the scroll CSV (for ever) and send scroll queries at specified throughput

 * if query enabled :
-JMeter will iterate the scroll CSV  and send queries  at specified throughput
+JMeter will iterate the scroll CSV  (for ever) and send queries  at specified throughput

- if shield not useed then you have to disable the authentication managers in the Jmeter test plan (using a client).  not tested  with an authentication manager without shield
+ if shield not used then you have to disable the authentication managers in the Jmeter test plan (using a client).  not tested  with an authentication manager without shield

 * Format of the query input CSV :